Squaretechre/practical-design-patterns-in-javascript/patterns/structural/facade/README.md

 # Facade Pattern

-## Used to provide a simplified interface to a complicated system.
+## Used to provide a simplified interface to a complicated system

 - Consolidate an existing API to a simplified call.
 - Not adding functionality.